c933103/CYanHeiHK/README.md

 Visit the [releases](https://github.com/tamcy/CYanHeiHK/releases) page to download the fonts.
 Currently two desktop builds and one web font build are available for download.

-### Desktop builds
+### Desktop fonts

-The font offers two variants for desktop use.
+Two variants of the font pacakge are available for desktop use.
 Note that the font names are exactly the same, so you cannot install both.

 * `CYanHeiHK_{version}.7z` is the “normal version” of the OpenType (.OTF) font files.
 You're probably looking for this.
 * `CYanHeiHK_{version}_adjusted_fontbbox.7z` is the “adjusted Font BBox version”, provided to work around some edge cases caused by the features inherited from Source Han Sans.
 [Click here for more information](doc/FONTBBOX-ADJUSTED-VERSION.md).
 Only use it when you understand what it does.

 The zip file contains the installable fonts, the license file, and a *changes.html* file which you can use to examine the changed glyphs after installing the fonts.
 Source Han Sans TW also needs to be installed for the reference glyph to display correctly.

-### Web font build

-`CYanHeiHK_{version}_webfont.7z` is a special build of the font dedicated for the web.
-It contains a subsetted version of CYanHeiHK (8,786 codepoints), with most OpenType features removed to save space.
+### Subsetted fonts

+`CYanHeiHK_{version}_subset.7z` is a special build that contains a subsetted version of CYanHeiHK (~8,790 codepoints), with most OpenType features removed.
+The package contains fonts in WOFF and WOFF2 formats which can be used for the web.
+Most modern browsers should support either one or both.
+Also, *hinted* and *unhinted* version are provided for each format and each weight.
+In addition, subsetted .ttf files are also available which can be used for e.g. embedding in mobile apps.

+Detail of subset coverage is as below:

 For Chinese character glyphs,
    * characters listed in IICORE with Hong Kong, Macau, Taiwan, or Japan source identifier are included.
 For Japan source, only those overlapping the Big5 or HKSCS code range are included;